NavigationContentFooter

 For example:

-• If the image provides a GUI, it may need to be configured to allow access from public interface (are specific ports or firewall rules required?)
+• If the image provides a GUI, it may need to be configured to allow access from the public interface (are specific ports or firewall rules required?)

 • How to manage the SSH access (set user password or configure SSH keys?)